top of page

 My Approach

-I practice using relational psychodynamic therapy, contemporary psychoanalytic thought, somatic therapy, and queer theory.
-I will draw from these frameworks in our work together, tailoring my approach to your individual needs.
+I practice using relational psychodynamic therapy, contemporary psychoanalytic thought, somatic therapy, and gender/queer theory.
+I draw from these frameworks in my practice, tailoring my approach to your unique needs.
 As a therapist, I am gentle, reflective, and collaborative.
-I will pay attention to the details, patterns, and emotions you bring into the room and work with you in creating new meaning in familiar places.
+My perspective is humanistic and non-pathologizing.

 I am a member of the Center for Object Relations and the Northwest Alliance for Psychoanalytic Study.
 I am committed to ongoing education to broaden my understanding of trauma, human development, and how systems impact our individual lives.
 I am passionate about abolitionist thought, anti-racism, and understanding the impacts of white supremacy.
 I also participate in ongoing clinical supervision and consultation.